vasconcedu/my-resume/resume.md

 ## Key Highlights

-- 8+ years of experience in the software industry with emphasis on Application Security;
+- 9+ years of experience in the software industry with emphasis on Security Engineering;
+- Experience in teaching programming at the technical level;
-- Software Engineering postgraduate researcher awarded for national-level excellence in 2024;
+- MSc in Computer Science awarded for national-level excellence in Software Engineering research in 2024;
-- Computer Engineering graduate awarded for university-level excellence in 2016;
+- Computer Engineer awarded for excellence in the undergraduate thesis in 2016;
 - Creative and fast learner with a proven ability to leverage and apply knowledge across a wide range of technologies and environments;
 - Proficient in three languages: Portuguese (native), English <span style="background-color: orangered; color: white; border-radius: 16px; padding: 4px;"><small>IELTS: C1</small></span>, and French <span style="background-color: navy; color: white; border-radius: 16px; padding: 4px;"><small>TCF: B2-C1</small></span>.